-In mild and moderate acute external otitis, topical antibiotics and corticosteroids are effective.
+In mild or moderate acute external otitis, topical antibiotics and corticosteroids are effective.
 First, the infected debris should be gently and thoroughly removed from the canal with suction or dry cotton swabs under adequate lighting.
 Water irrigation of the canal is contraindicated.

 Mild external otitis can be treated by altering the ear canal’s pH with 2% acetic acid (or white vinegar) and by relieving inflammation with topical hydrocortisone; these are given as 5 drops 3 times a day for 7 days.

 Moderate external otitis requires the addition of an antibacterial solution or suspension, such as ciprofloxacin or ofloxacin.
-Neomycin/polymyxin is no longer recommended because the neomycin component is highly sensitizing and allergy is common).
+Neomycin/polymyxin is no longer recommended because the neomycin component is highly sensitizing and often causes an allergic reaction.
 When inflammation of the ear canal is relatively severe, an ear wick should be placed into the ear canal and wetted with Burow solution (5% aluminum acetate) or a topical antibiotic 4 times a day.
 The wick helps direct the drops deeper into the external canal when the canal is greatly swollen.
-The wick is left in place for 24 to 72 hours (or may fall out on its own), after which time the swelling may have receded enough to allow the instillation of drops directly into the canal.
+The wick is left in place for 24 to 72 hours (or may fall out on its own); after this time, the swelling may have receded enough to allow drops to be instilled directly into the canal.